SESYNC-ci/vector-analysis-syracuse-lesson/slides/regress.Rmd

 - between *columns* as independent and dependent variables
 - between *rows* as more-or-less independent observations

+Here we examine spatial autocorrelation in the soil lead data and perform a spatial regression between lead and percentage of Hispanic population.
+We visually examine spatial autocorrelation with a Moran's I plot and fit a spatial autoregressive model to correct for the clustering effect where soil samples closer together in space tend to have similar lead concentrations.
+But first, let's see what would happen if we completely ignore spatial autocorrelation and fit a simple linear model.
+{:.notes}

 ===

 The following model assumes an association (in the linear least-squares sense),